 General Rate Case.
 Paiute Pipeline Company ("Paiute"), a wholly owned subsidiary of Southwest, filed a general rate case with the FERC in February 2014.
 The filing fulfilled an obligation from the settlement agreement reached in the 2009 Paiute general rate case.
 In September 2014, Paiute reached an agreement in principle with the FERC Staff and intervenors to settle the case.
 In October 2014, Paiute requested, and was granted, the authority to place the settlement rates into effect on an interim basis effective September 2014.
 In February 2015, the FERC issued a letter order approving the settlement as filed.
 Tariff charges in compliance with the settlement were filed in March 2015.
 In addition to agreeing to rate design changes to encourage longer-term contracts with its shippers, the settlement resulted in an annual revenue increase of \$2.4 million, plus a \$1.3 million depreciation reduction.
-This increase is based on an 11.5% pre-tax rate of return.
+The settlement implies an 11.5% pre-tax rate of return.
 Also, as part of this agreement, Paiute agreed not to file a rate case prior to May 2016, but no later than May 2019.

 Elko County Expansion Project.
 During the second and third quarters of 2013, Paiute notified present and potential shippers of its plans to expand its existing transmission system to provide additional firm transportation-service capacity in the Elko County, Nevada area.
 This additional capacity is required to meet growing natural gas demands caused by increased residential and business load and the greater energy needs of mining operations in the area.
 Through the "open season" process, shippers responded with substantial interest.
-Dependent upon several variables, including the ultimate route of the project, the price of labor and materials, and factors such as environmental impacts, the cost to complete this project has been estimated at approximately \$35 million and is targeted to be in service by the end of 2015.
 In October 2013, Paiute submitted a filing with the FERC requesting that its Staff initiate a pre-filing review of the proposed expansion project; a certificate application for the project was filed in June 2014.
 In October 2014, the FERC issued a notice of schedule for environmental review for this project.
 A preliminarily favorable environmental assessment of the proposed project was issued by the FERC in January 2015.
 In May 2015, the FERC issued an order authorizing a Certificate of Public Convenience and Necessity to Paiute to construct and operate the Elko County Expansion Project, and subsequently provided a formal Notice to Proceed.
-Construction has begun, as the pipeline corridor is being readied for construction and pipe is beginning to be transported to the site for welding.
+Construction began in the second quarter of 2015 and is progressing.
+The cost to complete this project has been estimated at approximately \$35 million and is targeted to be in service by the end of 2015.